How to establish issuer trust with OpenID Federation¶

 });

-2. Participating in a Federation (The Issuer)
+2. Participating in a federation (issuer side)¶

-In your Issuer's Program.cs:
+In your issuer's Program.cs:

 // Issuer-side federation metadata and statement publishing are application-specific.